Lindsay89/beautiful-react-ui/src/components/Elements/Modal/README.md

 ### Renderers

-`backdropRender` props accept a function that will change the normal behaviour of the component.
+`backdropRender` props accept a function that will change the normal behaviour of the backdrop component.

 ```jsx
 import {Button} from 'beautiful-ui';